 The study of a topic (or combination of topics) that represents some dimensions of computer information systems or has important and direct implications for CIS management.
 Theoretical foundations as well as applications may be explored.
-Readings, research, lectures, projects, discussions, or other appropriate methods are employed to stimulate student learning.
-Preæquisite: MBAD-511.
+Readings, research, lectures, projects, discussions or other appropriate methods are employed to stimulate student learning.
+Prerequisite: Completion of MBA core courses.